sneha891518/Huffman-Code/README.md

-The project involved the implementation of the Huffman Coding algorithm, which is a lossless data compression technique widely used to reduce the size of data files.
+The project involved the implementation of the Huffman Coding algorithm, which is a lossless data compression technique used to reduce the size of data files.
 The algorithm utilizes data structures such as trees and linked lists to achieve efficient compression.